SUBMITTED BY ARTHUR N1ORC - AMSAT A/C 331468

 John Yembrick Headquarters, Washington 202-358-0602

-For more about the crew's activities and station sighting opportunities, visit:
+For information about the STS-118 crew and mission, visit: